How To Break The Chronic Pain Cycle

 How Does The Chronic Pain Cycle Start?

-If you hurt your foot you can compensate by leaning more heavily on your opposite foot, or walking more on your heel than your toes.
+An example of this is like if you hurt your foot you can compensate by leaning more heavily on your opposite foot, or walking more on your heel than your toes.
 This can also be the start of the pain cycle.
 If an injury is particularly long lasting, compensating with other body parts, in a way that the body was not originally designed to do, can put pressure on these body parts.

 Also, not moving certain muscles or ligaments for a period of time can sometimes train these muscles to work in a new, distorted manner, also cause unintended pain consequences.
 These new movements can be the cause of chronic pain.